Rack Configuration

 oxide silo idp saml create --silo $siloName --json-body idp.json --metadata-url $idpMetadataUrl

-Here is a sample request payload for the idp.json file
+Here is a sample request payload of the idp.json file for a silo named "corp" on the delegated domain "oxide.acme.com" with a Google SAML provider.

 {